 My name is Mikael Wiberg and I am a professor of Informatics at Umeå University, Sweden.

 Publications: Over the years, I have presented my work at several international conferences including CHI, Group and TEI.
 I have also published my research in international journals including e.g. ToCHI – Transaction of Human Computer Interaction, International Journal of Design, and the international journal Human-Computer Interaction.
-For a complete list of my publications see.
-In relation to my publications my current H-index is:18 (calculated via Google scholar citations).
+In relation to my publications my current H-index is:18 (and here is my Google scholar profile).

 List of publications